NicolasFlamel1/MWC-Pay/README.md

 MWC Pay consists of the following components:
 * Wallet: The wallet that receives payments.
+* Expired monitor: Monitors when payments are expired.
 * Tor proxy: The proxy that's used to route all node traffic and price requests.
 * Price: Used to determine the current price of MimbleWimble Coin.
-* Validation node: Used to determines when payments are confirmed.
+* Validation node: Used to determines when payments are completed and confirmed.
 * Private server: Provides the APIs to create payments, check the status of payments, and get the current price of MimbleWimble Coin.
 * Public server: Provides the APIs to received payments.

 A high level overview of a payment's life cycle when using MWC Pay consists of the following steps:
 1. The merchant sends a request to the private server to create a payment and gets the payment's URL from the response.
 2. The buyer sends MimbleWimble Coin to that URL.
-3. The merchant can optionally monitor the payment's status via the private server's `get_payment_info` API, the private server's `create_payment` API's `received_callback` parameter, and/or the private server's `create_payment` API's `confirmed_callback` parameter.
+3. The merchant can optionally monitor the payment's status via the private server's `get_payment_info` API, the private server's `create_payment` API's `received_callback` parameter, the private server's `create_payment` API's `confirmed_callback` parameter, and/or the private server's `create_payment` API's `expired_callback` parameter.
 4. The payment's completed callback is ran once the payment achieves the desired number of on-chain confirmations.

 MWC Pay also accepts the following command line arguments: